brson/tikv/README.md

 - **Cooperates with [TiDB](https://github.com/pingcap/tidb)**

-    Thanks to the internal optimization, TiKV and TiDB can work together to be a compelling database solution with high horizontal scalability, externally-consistent transactions, support for RDBMS, and NoSQL design patterns.
+    Thanks to internal optimization, TiKV and TiDB can work together to be a compelling database solution with high horizontal scalability, externally-consistent transactions, support for RDBMS, and NoSQL design patterns.

 ## TiKV Adopters